FuckingNode/fuckingnode.github.io/docs/manual/configuration.md

 This is our recommended way, as you can run it right after running `npm init` and you don't have to type a long folder name.

 **3 /** You also can waste your time opening the config file.
 It's a plain text file that stores absolute paths separated by line breaks.
-On Windows it lives at your local `%APPDATA%`, and on Linux & mac it lives on `HOME` (or `XDG_CONFIG_HOME`).
+On :fontawesome-brands-windows: Windows it lives at your local `%APPDATA%`, and on :simple-linux: Linux & :simple-apple: macOS it lives on `HOME` (or `XDG_CONFIG_HOME`).
 It looks kinda like this:

 ```txt title="fuckingnode-motherfuckers.txt" linenums="1"
 C:\Users\JohnDoe\projects\Sokora